2016 Fall/Winter Collection

 - Regular fit

-- Patch with college crest on the top left and contrasting colours embroidery with name and foundation date of the college
+- Patch with college crest on the top left and contrasting colours embroidery with name and foundation date of the college on the top right

 - Wash at 30° C